Keibert Ruiz Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 24th in MLB.
+- The Guardians pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Guardians' 3.94 team ERA ranks 10th among all league pitching staffs.

-- The Guardians allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Guardians will look to Plesac (0-0) in his third start this season.
+- Bieber makes the start for the Guardians, his fourth of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander went seven innings, surrendering two earned runs while allowing five hits.
+- His last time out was on Monday against the New York Yankees, when the righty threw seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.